lordebasta/chat-server-erl/README.md

 `join:<room_name>`: will join the room.
 `leave`: will kick you out of the room you are currently in.
 `whisper: <username> <message>`: will send a message to the provided user.
+`private: <room_name>`: will create a private room.
+`ínvite: <username>`: will invite an user.
+The user will be notified and can join the room.
+To invite an user, you have to be in the room.

 # Notes